oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 The OCI Learn LZ has the following characteristics:

-1. OCI Landing Zone resources are organized by: Application Functional Domains (Layers), Environments, Projects, and Project Layers
+1. **Resource Organization:** OCI Landing Zone resources are organized by Application Functional Domains, Environments, Projects, and Project Layers.
+This model is suitable to **aggregate workloads by domain**, enterprise-wide.
+Examples of application domains are Channels, Integrations, Core Systems, etc.
-2. Landing Zone scales by: Domains and Projects, Environments, and Project layers have always the same number.
+2. **Scalability**: Landing Zone **scales by Domains and Projects**.
+The Environments and Project layers have always the same number.
-3. There is a Central IT  that controls the common elements of the landing zone. **You are part of this team**.
+3. **Cloud Operations Central Team:** There is a **Central IT Team** that controls the common elements of the landing zone. **You are part of this team**.
-4. There are several Project Teams, that control their resources.
-Projects in this exercise are out of scope.
+4. **Cloud Ops Project Teams:** There are several **Project Teams**, that control their resources.
+Projects in this exercise are **out of scope**.
-5. Projects will share domain-specific network elements (VCNs) and have dedicated elements, such as Subnets and NSGs.
+5. **Projects**: Projects will share domain-specific network elements (VCNs) and have dedicated elements, such as Subnets and NSGs.
 NSGs are handled by Project Teams.
 Project elements are out of scope.
-6. This Landing Zone Model is suitable to aggregate workloads by domain, enterprise-wide.
-Examples of application domains are Channels, Integrations, Core Systems, etc.
-7. The operating model used to provision and change resources is through **versioned IaC configurations** in git repositories. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands.
+6. **Operating Model**: The operating model used to provision and change resources is through **versioned IaC configurations** in **git repositories**. **ORM** will be used to create stacks that aggregate those configurations and run Terraform plan/apply commands.

 &nbsp;

 Please review the above characteristics in the diagram below, which presents the key functional elements of the landing zone, in an entity relationship diagram (ERD) format.
-It also presents ORM and the Control Version System to version the IaC configurations, used by each of the responsible teams.
-Remember, you are part of the Central IT Team.
+It also presents ORM and the Control Version System to version the IaC configurations, used by each of the responsible operations teams.
+Remember, **you are part of the Central IT Team**.

 &nbsp;